This article may contain compensated links. Learn more in our disclaimer.

 Besides the hammock, you will also need a good suspension system and a pair of carabiners.
 This includes webbing straps, synthetic tree slings and nylon ropes.

 Hammocks can weigh anything from a few hundred grams to a few kilos and this is without even including the bug net, the protective rain fly and the suspension straps.
-For example, Serac’s ultralight camping hammock (check out on Amazon!) weighs as little as 397 grams (14 oz.), while other brands like Lawson Hammocks can be as heavy as 1.92 kilos (4.25 lbs).
+For example, Serac’s ultralight camping hammock (check it out on Amazon!) weighs as little as 397 grams (14 oz.), while other brands like Lawson Hammocks can be as heavy as 1.92 kilos (4.25 lbs).

 In addition, if you are hiking through barren lands, you will need a pack-able hammock stand which will add up a bit of weight.
 A simple, lightweight solution is the Handy Hammock Stand.